 An ancient mask is returned to an Alaska ghost village.

 Civil War-era graves are disturbed by thieves.

-A professional archeologist discusses local residents’ lootings.
+A professional archaeologist discusses local residents’ lootings.

-Archeologists discuss the phenomenon of looting addiction that is unique to the U.S.
+Archaeologists discuss the phenomenon of looting addiction that is unique to the U.S.

-Archeologists urge Congress to protect Utah’s greater Cedar Mesa area.
+Archaeologists urge Congress to protect Utah’s greater Cedar Mesa area.

 Websites, Books, Journal Articles, and Databases

 Ehrenhard, John E,. ed.
 Coping with Site Looting, Southeastern Perspectives: Essays in Archaeological Resource Protection.
 Atlanta, GA: National Park Service Interagency Archaeological Services, 1990.